Victor Davis

-Victor Nicolas Davis, CM (February 10, 1964 – November 13, 1989) was a Canadian Olympic and world champion swimmer who specialized in the breaststroke.
+Victor Davis, CM (February 10, 1964 – November 13, 1989) was a Canadian Olympic and world champion swimmer who specialized in the breaststroke.
 He also enjoyed success in the individual medley and the butterfly.

 Biography

 Victor Davis was born in Guelph, Ontario.
 As a boy, Davis learned how to swim in the lakes around his home.
 He then joined the Guelph Marlin Aquatic Club at the age of 12.

 During his career, Davis held several world records as the winner of 31 national titles and 16 medals in international competition.
 At the 1982 world championships in Guayaquil, Ecuador, he set his first world record while winning the gold medal in the 200-metre breaststroke.

 At the 1984 Summer Olympics in Los Angeles, California, he won a silver medal in the 100-meter breaststroke event, then captured the gold medal in the 200-metre breaststroke, in the process establishing another world record.
 In recognition of his accomplishments, Davis was named Swimming Canada's Athlete of the Year three times and the Canadian government made him a Member of the Order of Canada.

 A star of Canada's national swim team for nine years, he retired from competitive swimming in July 1989.
 He was voted into the Canadian Olympic Hall of Fame in 1985, and posthumously into Canada's Sports Hall of Fame in 1990, and the International Swimming Hall of Fame in 1994.